CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 - Current (Draw) Closed Loop: kF is multiplied by the target current-draw and added to output.
 - MotionMagic/ MotionProfile / MotionProfileArc: kF is multiplied by the runtime-calculated target and added to output.

-.. note:: Most control modes also provide an “arbitrary feed forward” term [-1,+1] that user can provide during the runtime.
-This allows for complete custom implementation of feedforward beyond the simple kF X target.
-Implementing kS, kV, kA terms can be done this way.

 .. note:: When using position closed loop, it is generally desired to use a kF of ‘0’.
 During this mode target position is multiplied by  kF and added to motor output.
 If providing a feedforward is necessary, we recommend using the arbitrary feed forward term (4 param Set) to better implement this.